Folsom State Prison is arguably the most famous prison in America, and most of its notoriety is due to one man, Johnny Cash.

 Where is Folsom Prison?

-It opened on July 26, 1880 following the California Gold Rush, and was built on the banks of the American River.
-It is about 20 miles northeast of the state capital of Sacramento.
+It opened on July 26, 1880, following the California Gold Rush.
+It was built on the banks of the American River, about 20 miles northeast of Sacramento, the state capital.

-Fun Fact: Folsom Prison has a Represa, CA mailing address.
-Represa is a suburban neighborhood located within Folsom, CA.
+Fun Fact: Folsom Prison has a mailing address in Represa, CA, a suburban neighborhood located within Folsom, CA.

 Is Folsom Prison still open?